svylabs/stablebase/WHITEPAPER.md

 StableBase utilizes a CDP mechanism, requiring users to overcollateralize their loans by at least 110%.
 Withdrawal is facilitated through repayment of the borrowed stablecoin back to the contract.

 # Stability Mechanism
-There are two direct mechanisms addressing the stability of the stablecoin and the protocol, namely **Liquidation** and **Redemption**, which are common across several protocols.
+There are two direct mechanisms addressing the stability of the stablecoin and the protocol, namely **Liquidation** and **Redemption**, which are common across several protocols and we introduce a third, an indirect mechanism that deal with stability, namely: **Cash Reserve Ratio**.
+Each of these is discussed below.

 ## Liquidation
 Liquidation occurs if the value of the collateral falls below 110% of the borrowed amount, ensuring stability.
 Stability Pool that appears in other protocols is intentionally kept outside of the protocol, allowing anyone with stablecoins to liquidate other's CDP position.